 For the elementary school credential, two academic teaching minors are required; for the junior high school credential, or for both the elementary and junior high school credentials together, an academic teaching major and an academic teaching minor are required.
 For the special credentials, the requirement consists of a major in the special subject and an academic teaching minor.
 An academic teaching major consists of a minimum of 24 units in a field other than education, twelve of which must be in the upper division.
+A C average in scholarship is also required in all upper division courses in the field of an academic teaching major.
 A major in a special subject varies from 24 to 40 units as specified in the requirements for the various curricula.
 An academic teaching minor consists of 12 units in a field other than education, six of which must be in the upper division.
 Academic teaching majors and minors may be established in the following fields: English, foreign languages, general science, mathematics, and social sciences (economics, geography, history, political science, sociology).
 Academic teaching minors may also be established in art, music, and physical education.